 Campus Life and Inclusive Excellence (CLIE) is the student affairs division of the University of Denver.
-CLIE includes Housing and Residential Education, Academic Resources, Student Engagement, Health and Counseling, and the Center for Multicultural Excellence.
+CLIE includes Housing and Residential Education, Academic Resources, Student Engagement, Health and Counseling, Inclusion and Equity Education, and Culture, Access, and Transitions.

 We are committed to providing students with the support and skills needed to become empowered citizens that positively impact the communities they are a part of, now, and in the future.
 We do so by challenging students to:

 - Recognize their strengths and acknowledge areas for further growth;

 - Understand the importance of needing support and seeking it;

 Housing and Residential Education (HRE) at the University of Denver (DU) is a multifaceted department supporting 2,700+ residential students fulfilling a two-year live-on requirement.
 Staff at all levels are expected to uphold the core values and standards of the department including but not limited to acting with integrity and respect, being an actively engaged team member, seeking opportunities for innovation, and supporting DUs overarching community values.

 HRE believes in designing inclusive environments that are built to encourage and support the academic and personal success of residential students.
 HRE cultivates inclusive learning environments that teach, model, challenge, and inspire residential students to think critically and act responsibly throughout their DU and global community as described in the departments Core Values, Guide to Residence Living, Holistic Student Development Model, and the DU Honor Code.

 HREs core values diversity and social justice, sustainability, student development and staff development inform the day-to-day operations, training, and development of all students and staff members in the department.